Do you ever feel like there was a class about money that everyone else took, but you somehow skipped?

 The easiest way to get started building your credit is by opening a credit card and paying off the balance in full each month.
 This shows creditors that though you borrow money, you’re able to pay it off at the end of each month when it’s due.

-8. Set exciting goals
+8. Set Exciting Goals

 Saving money and investing can be boring.
 I mean, how excited can you really be about putting money away to use 30 years from now?

 If retirement planning isn’t getting you as excited about money as you can be, try setting some goals that are fun.
 If you love to travel, save for a dream vacation.
 If you want to try a new hobby, like photography, save up for the camera you’ve been eyeing.
 Or if you really need to update your closet, set a goal to save up for that.
 When you save for the fun things that you want, you’re teaching yourself the habit of saving.
-It won’t make saving for retirement more fun, but it may help make it easier.
+It won’t make saving for retirement more fun, but it may help to make it easier.

 One of the most difficult things about money is understanding that everyone spends it differently.
-You may have friends that love spending a lot on an extravagant dinner or living in a fancy home, but that doesn’t mean that’s how you need to spend your money too.
+You may have friends who love spending a lot on an extravagant dinner or living in a fancy home, but that doesn’t mean that’s how you need to spend your money too.

 We all have different values.
 One person may love indulging in daily luxuries while another person prefers to save all their money to travel and see the world.
 Whatever you value is what you should spend your money on.
 The sooner you can align your spending with what you value, the richer your life will be.

-10. Know your worth, and ask for it
+10. Know Your Worth, and Ask for It

 Saving money and investing is incredibly important, but there will be times when you need to make more.
 One of the best things you can do for your financial health is to believe in the work that you do and learn to negotiate a fair salary.
-Research the market rate for your position using online salary calculators, build a network of people you can turn to for salary and career advice and get comfortable asking for more.
+Research the market rate for your position using online salary calculators, build a network of people you can turn to for salary and career advice, and get comfortable asking for more.